 I always wanted a VCO with through zero capacity.
 Why not combining this with a unusual wave form and quadrature outputs?
 Usable as LFO as well?
 I found the original article and schematic about the Trapezoid VCO on Don Tillman's site (Link to original article from 19 July 2003).
 The article consists off three parts with the core implementation in part 2.
 I kept the basic idea and changed nearly everything else.
 I use an other exponentiator scheme and temperature stabilization.
-The addressing hardware for the DG409 is changed.
 A LFO option is added.
 Another reference voltage device is used.
 And quadrature square outputs are implemented.
 The additional waveforms triangle, sine, ramp up, ramp down and pulse are covered in an extra module.

 Specs and features

 - Through zero modulation